Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

-In a collaborative setting where user's affective states are highly correlated with the group work condition, the Group-specific Modeling technique is an ideal choice for developing computational models of affect.
-In \cite{kasparova2020inferring}, a Team-LSTM model was proposed for each student group besides its student-specific individual LSTM model, both of which are later combined to process visual cues and output engagement prediction for every single student.
+\textbf{Discussion.} In a collaborative setting where the user's affective states are highly correlated with the group work condition \cite{kasparova2020inferring}, the group-specific modeling technique is an ideal choice for developing computational models of affect.